 Tennessee

-In June of 2022, Tennessee’s governor signed HB 1874/SB 1857 which eliminated state sales tax on precious metals.
-This exemption applies to gold, silver, platinum, palladium bullion products.
+Governor Lee signed HB 1874/SB 1857 in June 2022, eliminating state sales tax on gold, silver, platinum, and palladium bullion.

 Texas